Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Method

-Each Architect design has its own advantages: Architect-A has a strong language understanding and thus can learn to produce accurate counts more easily.
-In contrast, Architect-B can learn to produce plausible spatial locations(along with human pose) more effortlessly thanks to its 2D nature.
-We compare these designs and discuss their trade-off in more detail in Section \ref{sec:experiments}.
-Additionally, we provide more experiments in Appendix D, demonstrating the effectiveness of our training approach in generating highly accurate number of plausible spatial priors.
+Each Architect design has its own advantages: Architect-A has strong language understanding for accurate counts, while Architect-B produces plausible spatial locations and pose more effortlessly thanks to its 2D nature.
+We selected both these variants primarily for their \textbf{efficiency tradeoff}.
+To validate this choice, we additionally explored \textbf{Architect-C}, a unified multimodal architecture (BAGEL~\cite{deng2025emerging}) finetuned using the Arch-B RL procedure.
+It achieves comparable Artist performance but at significantly higher training and inference cost (Appendix~D).
+We compare all designs and discuss trade-offs further in Section~\ref{sec:experiments} and Appendix~D.